rhitabratakarar/CustomLinuxSetup/README.md

 2. For others, check [this repo](https://github.com/davatorium/rofi) documentation.

 3. Find the line `dmenu_run` and comment it.
-Add another line, `bindsym $mod+d exec rofi -show run` and save the file.
+Add another line, `bindsym $mod+d exec rofi -show drun` and save the file.

 4. Hit `modifierkey + shift + c` to reload the config file.